 Squarespace comes with premade templates for different websites.
 Currently, there are over 70 such templates/themes that you can use to design your websites.
 Though this number might not seem much, they are enough to help you design any kind of website you need.

 Apart from themes, Squarespace has some decent design options within its editor.
-You can change fonts, colors, and even add buttons to your webpage through the editor.
+You can change fonts, colors and even add buttons to your webpage through the editor.

 You can also integrate your Squarespace ecommerce site with different third-party tools like Mailchimp for email campaigns and Zero to sort out your accounting tasks.
 For your emailing needs, you can integrate G-suite to your ecommerce platform and create branded email addresses for your business.
 Along with that, you can integrate various payment options like PayPal, Stripe, Apple Pay, Credit/Debit card, and more.

 Just like WordPress, WooCommerce integrates with an array of plugins or extensions that will let you enhance the functionality of your online store.
 Since it is also open-source, there is an extension for almost everything; Enhancement, Marketing, Payments, Shipping, Store management, you name it.
-You can find a solution for almost everything with WooCommerce, including WooCommerce hosting.
+You can find a solution for nearly everything with WooCommerce, including WooCommerce hosting.
 What makes WooCommerce even better is that many of these extensions are free.

 Apart from that, you can easily set your post structure by defining H1s and H2s, customize image alt text, set 301 redirects, and set canonical tags.
 Squarespace pretty much comes fully equipped with full SEO functionalities that you would need to rank your site higher up in search engine results.